Serenella97325/connectivity-hackathon-serenAiGrid/README.md

 - **Network Simulation:**
   - Simulates data such as IP addresses, bandwidth usage, and latency for registered networks.
-  - Data is sent to a Python server for further AI-based processing.
+  - Data is sent to a Python server (`serenaigrid-ai-data-processing-module`) for further AI-based processing.
   - Service: `NetworkSimulatorService`.

 #### APIs